 - Although the stars in a globular cluster all formed at about the same time, it is now well established that these systems are not as simple as they once thought to be.
 They usually contain two or more populations of stars with different amounts of light chemical elements such as carbon, nitrogen and — crucially for this new study — sodium.

-- It is thought that stars which skip the AGB phase will evolve directly into helium white dwarf stars and gradually cool down over many billions of years.
+- It is thought that stars that skip the AGB phase will evolve directly into helium white dwarf stars and gradually cool down over many billions of years.

 - It is not thought that the sodium itself is the cause of the different behavior, but must be strongly linked to the underlying cause — which remains mysterious.